ejmalone/sales_tax_generator/README.md

 # Introduction

-This is the take-home project for Socrata's frontend engineer application by Eric Malone (ejmalone@gmail.com).

-The project generates invoices from selected products, which can possibly have sales tax and/or import tax.
+This project generates invoices from selected products, which can possibly have sales tax and/or import tax.

 Please first read the [installation instructions](INSTALL.md) before